tommyhutomo/nano-tech-sharing/README.md

 - Health check : http://localhost:8080/actuator/health
 - Metrics : http://localhost:8080/actuator/metrics

-All other Actuator are active
+All other Actuator endpoints are active

 ## Note
 - Some validation error used custom error object derived from RuntimeException, kindly scroll down to see the actual message